Shriansh874/FIR-Filter-Design-and-Implementation-211-Taps-80-dB-Attenuation-/README.md

   Contains MATLAB scripts and functions used to design the FIR filter.
 Here you will find:
   - **Filter Design Script:** A script that constructs the 211-tap FIR filter meeting the specified transition band and stopband attenuation requirements.
   - **Coefficient Quantization:** Files and documentation regarding how the filter coefficients and data were quantized.
+  - **Coefficient Text File:** A text file with the quantized filter coefficients, allowing for easy reference and reuse.

 - **`/Verilog/`**
   Includes the hardware implementation files:
   - **Verilog/VHDL Files:** Source code files implementing the FIR filter.